Does Home Insurance Cover Slip-and-Fall Accidents?

 More Serious Injuries May Trigger Liability Coverage

-Larger claims involving lost wages, extended treatment or pain and suffering usually fall under Coverage E. In these cases, the guest must show that your negligence contributed to the injury.
+Claims involving lost wages, extended treatment or pain and suffering fall under Coverage E. The guest has to show your negligence contributed to the injury.

 6. 6